Actindo-AG/Documentation/DataHub/Integration/02_ManageAttributeSets.md

 [comment]: <> (Are there any other sets outside PIM predefined?)

 You can create attribute sets, edit existing attribute sets and deactivate attribute sets that are not in use.
 You can add attributes to or remove attributes from an attribute set and change the required attributes within an attribute set.
-Further, you can import or export attribute sets.

 ## Create an attribute set